berlian17/API-services-for-a-Messaging-Feature/README.md

     id : 1
     message : hai

-# The room parameter is created after running the previous endpoint and is created randomly.
+#The room parameter is created after running the previous endpoint and is created randomly and using a different user.
+#New user -> email : admin2@gmail.com, password : 123456789

 -   http://localhost:8000/api/room-chat/{room}
     This endpoint is used for user listing all messages in specific conversation using the parameter room that was created before.

-# The room parameter is created after running the previous endpoint and is created randomly.
+#The room parameter is created after running the previous endpoint and is created randomly.

 -   http://localhost:8000/api/room-chat
     This endpoint is used for user listing all conversation they involved.